LewisDyer/StochasticGames/timelog.md

 ---- | -------- | -------
 22/02/21 | 3.5 hours | More work on PRISM property specification, and describing the PRISM modelling language.
 Updated status report
 23/02/21 | 1 hour | Supervisor meeting + minutes
+24/02/21 | 1 hour | Addressed comments on background section (up to paragraph 2 in 2.2)